MIGG-NTU/academic/content/authors/shuchengwu/_index.md

 - Researchers
 ---

-Shucheng Wu is a Research Fellow at [Nanyang Technological University](http://spms.ntu.edu.sg), cooperation with Prof. [Ping Tong](http://www.ntu.edu.sg/home/tongping).
-He joined MIG in August 2019.
+Shucheng Wu joined MIG in August 2019.
 He is now working on ambient noise tomography of Myanmar.

-**Contact Information**
-- Address: 21 Nanyang Link, SPMS-MAS-04-07, Singapore 637371
-- Phone: +65-6592 7542
-- Email: shucheng.wu@ntu.edu.sg